utelecon/utelecon.github.io/src/pages/en/utokyo_account/mfa/initial.md

 {:.mfa-initial-procedure}

 <div class="box">
-You have completed the initial setup procedures for MFA. <strong>It will take about 40 minutes for the MFA settings to be reflected in the system after these procedures<strong>, so if you want to use UTokyo VPN or UTokyo Slack, in which MFA is required, please be patient and wait for a while.
+You have completed the initial setup procedures for MFA. <strong>It will take about 40 minutes for the MFA settings to be reflected in the system after these procedures</strong>, so if you want to use UTokyo VPN or UTokyo Slack, in which MFA is required, please be patient and wait for a while.
 <br><br>
 If you want to use the UTokyo VPN, additional procedures in the <a href="/utokyo_vpn/">UTokyo VPN page</a> are also necessary.
 After waiting for approximately 40 minutes, please follow the description in the page.
 </div>